spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/2-postgresql-db.md

 import InfoBox from 'shared/components/InfoBox';

-# PostgreSQL
+# Postgre

-Palette supports [PostgreSQL](https://www.postgresql.org/) as a database service.
+Palette supports [Postgres](https://www.postgresql.org/) as a database service.
 Postgres is a powerful open-source object-relational database system with over 35 years of active deployment with a strong reputation for reliability, feature robustness, and performance.
 Postgres uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

 <br />